 If you have just achieved a personal goal, go out to your favorite restaurant to celebrate.

-If you are working on being more likable and you a leave conversation feeling like you really connected with the other person, then give yourself a high five.
+If you are working on being more likable and you leave a conversation feeling like you really connected with the other person, then give yourself a high five.

-If your co-workers are speaking poorly of someone and while you share their views you withhold your comment, be proud of your restraint.
+If your co-workers are speaking poorly of someone and while you share their views, you withhold your comment, be proud of your restraint.

-There are numerous opportunities in the course of a normal day to do things that will make you a better person- a person worthy of achieving your goals.
+There are numerous opportunities in the course of a normal day to do things that will make you a better person, a person worthy of achieving your goals.
 When you do these things, whether small or large, pat yourself on the back and give yourself the confidence to keep pushing.

 Write It Down

 If you are struggling with a low self-image, I challenge you to write down everything you do in the course of a day that contributes to making you a better person.
-Carry a small note pad in your pocket, purse or brief case.
+Carry a small notepad in your pocket, purse, or briefcase.

 If you open the door for someone, write it down.
 If you went out of your way to show your appreciation to someone, write it down.
 If you normally don’t make your bed, but today you did, write it down.